esripdx/mapattack-server/README.md

 * coin - indicates that this trigger is a coin
 * coin:board:XXXXXX - the board_id this coin belongs to
-* coin:game:XXXXXX - the game_id this coin belongs to (activates this trigger for the game)
+* game:XXXXXX - the game_id this coin belongs to (activates this trigger for the game)

 Properties: